 2) Alternatively, you can take the trailhead at the Leavitt Meadows Pack Station which is located on CA Hwy 108, just west of I-395.
 Free parking is available in the trailhead parking area near the campground, north of the pack station.
 You can hike the 17 miles to Center Mountain, or have Leavitt Meadows Pack Station take you in on horse back most of the way.
 Rates for horses are available on their web site.
 Call well in advance to reserve horse and guide if you decide to pack in with them.

 Follow the Walker River trail south past Upper Piute Meadow and then take the trail to Rainbow Canyon past Hawksbeak Peak.
 Center Mountain can be seen on the other side of Thompson Canyon, straight ahead on your right-hand side.

-Free wilderness permits are required for overnight stays in both the Hoover Wilderness Area
+Free wilderness permits are required for overnight stays in both the Hoover Wilderness Area and Yosemite National Park.

 Call the Summit ranger station at (209) 965-3434 near Pinecrest ahead of time and they will prepare a permit for you in advance, or the Bridgeport Ranger Station at 760-932-7070 if traveling from the east.

 Food Storage Bear cannisters are required by federal law in most areas of Yosemite National Park.
 Keep in mind that Wells Peak is near the boundary of the Hoover Wilderness Area.
 Bear cannisters are not currently required in the Hoover Wilderness Area.